ad-freiburg/whitespace-correction/whitespace_correction/README.md

 `python -m whitespace_correction.preprocess_data --config configs/data_preprocessing/whitespace_correction/whitespace_correction_char_eo_arxiv_with_errors.yaml`

-Or if you e.g. want to preprocess the Arxiv dataset without spelling and OCR errors dataset for the NMT models then
+Or if you e.g. want to preprocess the Arxiv dataset with spelling and OCR errors dataset for the ED models then
 execute:

-`python -m whitespace_correction.preprocess_data --config configs/data_preprocessing/whitespace_correction/whitespace_correction_char_nmt_arxiv_no_errors.yaml`
+`python -m whitespace_correction.preprocess_data --config configs/data_preprocessing/whitespace_correction/whitespace_correction_char2char_ed_arxiv_with_errors.yaml`

 You will need to set environment variables for some configs to work, but you will get error messages when the variables are not set.